-Pioneering in the field of Social Work, The Jewish Board is thrilled to introduce its new Social Work Residency for newly graduated MSWs.
+The Jewish Board is pioneering in the field of Social Work through our Social Work Residency for newly graduated MSWs.

 Our innovative Social Work Residency provides an intensive three-year experience, including clinical hours, comprehensive training in evidence-based models, and enhanced supervision and mentoring.
 Residents are paid a full-time competitive salary and will be offered healthcare and other benefits.
 At the completion of the Residency period, participants will be skilled in cutting-edge, evidence-based models and have clinical treatment and supervision hours toward completing their LCSW.

-Our Social Work Residents work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Bronx, Harlem, North Manhattan, or Brownsville, Brooklyn. and get:
+Our Social Work Residents work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Brooklyn, Bronx, Manhattan, Queens, or Staten Island and get:

 - Individual and group supervision